-Call Your Representative Now.
+Call your Representative now to take part in PPE advocacy.
 Use our simple form below.
-We’ll automatically connect you to your U.S. Senator via phone.
+We’ll automatically connect you to your elected representative via phone.

 What is the Problem?

 Healthcare workers do not have enough personal protective equipment (PPE) to protect themselves.
 Frontline healthcare workers are being asked to reuse masks, gowns and bring their own makeshift equipment to protect themselves while taking care of patients with COVID-19.
 This endangers workers, their families, and their patients at risk of contracting this disease which further reduces the capacity of our healthcare system to function effectively during this time.

 Personal protective equipment (PPE) includes N95 respirators, simple surgical masks, gowns, face shields, and gloves that protect workers from virus living on surfaces and that is airborne during situations of close patient contact.
 When treating patients suspected of having coronavirus, the Centers for Disease Control and Prevention currently recommends contact and droplet precautions, which means healthcare workers need at least procedural masks, gloves, and eye protection but in certain circumstances also a respirator mask.

 What is the MSTAD Act?

 The MSTAD Act (Medical Supply Transparency and Delivery Act) is our strongest tool to ensure we reopen safely with adequate medical supplies for our healthcare professionals.
 This bill requires the federal government to scale production and transparent distribution of critical medical supplies, like PPE.
 The House passed the HEROES Act on May 15, which contained much of the same provisions but the bill failed to pass the Senate.
 MSTAD is a smaller piece of the HEROES act focused only on medical supplies.
 Specifically MSTAD would:

 - Create “framework for an effective COVID-19 response by federalizing and adding critical oversight and transparency to the supply chain for critical medical supplies and equipment.”